A big ambition for a little light

-Artist Olafur Eliasson (well known for his installation The weather project at Tate Modern in 2003) and engineer Frederik Ottesen created the Little Sun solar-powered lamp and global project to get clean, affordable light to the 1.6 billion people worldwide without access to electricity.
+Artist Olafur Eliasson and engineer Frederik Ottesen wanted to do something about the situation.
+So they created Little Sun: a solar-powered lamp and global project to get clean, affordable light to the huge number of people living off-grid.